Check some guides of howto switch your provider!

 Why Germany's labor framework is different

-Germany is one of the most attractive EOR markets in Europe — deep engineering talent, strong English proficiency in tech, and an EU-standard legal framework.
-But it also has the most developed co-determination system in the world, and understanding how works councils interact with employment decisions is essential for any foreign employer.
+Germany is one of the most attractive Employer of Record (EOR) markets in Europe — deep engineering talent, strong English proficiency in tech hubs, and an EU-standard legal framework that integrates cleanly with cross-border payroll.
+It's also the country where most foreign employers run into their first serious compliance surprise: the works council system.

 What is a works council?